 - Effective use of science and data

-- Budgeting and spend management
+- Budgeting and spend-management

 - Labor-management relations

 - Attending Fire-Rescue International for the full conference.
 The individual or their department will be responsible for the registration and travel and onsite expenses.
 There will be opportunities to meet and network with members of all FSEDI programs.
 Cohort members are required to attend the Invitational FSEDI training session.

 - Completing a project that contributes to the enhancement of the fire and emergency service and actively participating in professional organizations at the state or national level.

-Contact Mary Beth Michos by email or at 703-680-1150.
+Contact Mary Beth Michos by email or at 571-926-4283.